How To Gain Control Of Your IBS: 9 Evidence-Based Steps Most People Skip

 Once you understand your triggers and foundations, the next step is execution.

 That means making one clear change at a time, monitoring the response, and avoiding the chaos of trying everything at once.
+That's stressful and isn't helpful.

 8. Review, personalise, and commit so it actually sticks

-Use what you learn to refine the plan around you, then commit to it.
+Use what you learn to refine the plan around you.
+Then commit to it.

 IBS control comes from keeping what works, dropping what doesn’t, and following through long enough to see real change.